Faculty and Staff

 Larissa Yoshino, M.P.H.

-Larissa Yoshino, M.P.H., is the data and communication manager for the UCEDD.
-Yoshino oversees the UCEDD’s core grant-specific National Information Reporting System database, and assists with grant reporting, product development, and community outreach.
+Larissa Yoshino, M.P.H., is the Data and Communication Manager for the UCEDD.
+Yoshino oversees the UCEDD’s core grant-specific National Information Reporting System database, and assists with grant reporting.
+She also leads product development, communications, and community engagement.
 Her expertise is in public health issue-framing, policy advocacy, and communication strategy.
 Back to photos